-x Graptosedum 'Bronze', also known as x Graptosedum 'Alpenglow' or x Graptosedum 'Vera Higgins', is a small succulent with reddish-bronze colored foliage.
-Growing up to 6 inches (15 cm) tall, it can spread or drape over a pot.
-The leaves are up to 1 inch (2.5 cm) long, flat on the upper surface, and keeled below.
-They whorl around the stem with leaves at the tip arranged in a rosette.
+x Graptosedum 'Bronze', also known as x Graptosedum 'Alpenglow' or x Graptosedum 'Vera Higgins', is a small succulent with reddish-bronze foliage.
+It grows up to 6 inches (15 cm) tall and can spread or drape over a pot.
+Leaves are up to 1 inch (2.5 cm) long, flat on the upper surface, and keeled below.
+They whorl around the stem with the leaves at the tip arranged in a rosette.
 The leaves remain somewhat persistent on the stem so that the rosette is usually subtended by several inches of older leaves.
-In spring appear the terminal clusters of pinkish flower buds that open to reveal the 4-petaled, yellow flowers.
+In spring, the terminal clusters of pinkish flower buds open to reveal the 4-petaled, yellow flowers.

 USDA hardiness zones 8b to 11b: from 15 °F (−9.4 °C) to 50 °F (+10 °C).